ShunSakurai/check_forbidden/README.md

 - (Example) `\\)\S` searches for a bracket without whitespace around it

 ### Call external functions
-When the function check box is selected, you can call a function from an external Python script.
+When the function check box is selected, you can call a function from an external Python script. *Specifications below are to be changed soon.*

 - Call a function named "function" in an external Python script, which takes segment ID (integer) and the target segment (string) as the arguments
-- The function should return a 2D list for each segment, each inner list representing one line in the result display both on Command Prompt and in the CSV file
+- The function should return a 2D list for each segment, each inner list representing one line in the result display both on Command Prompt and in the HTML table

 Code example:
 calculate_width.py